Dhruvil152/Slot-Machine-Game/README.md

 # Slot-Machine (Python)

 ## Features
-- Deposit Money: Players can deposit money into the game.
+- Deposit Money: Players can put in some cash to start.
-- Betting: Players can choose the number of lines to bet on (up to 3 lines) and place bets within a specified range.
+- Betting: The player can choose from the 1-3 lines and then decide to bet a portion of their balance.
+The amount will apply to all lines equally.
-- Spinning the Slot Machine: The game simulates spinning a 3x3 slot machine with different symbols having different probabilities and payouts.
+- Spinning the Slot Machine: The slot game imitates a 3x3 slot machine where the different symbols have chances to make the spin randomly.
-- Winning Calculation: The game calculates winnings based on the symbols lined up on the bet lines and updates the player's balance accordingly.
+- Winning Calculation: The slot game will display your winnings after you gained the right symbols on bet lines.
+Additionally, betting money that you already had on the line, the result will show up on the user's account.

 ## Symbols and Values
 - A: Appears 2 times, pays 5x the bet